With this it will be convenient to discuss the following:

 As I have said, through our work with the sector and the Valuation Office Agency, we believe that we have found a clear way to capture the concept of new fibre.
 We have set this out in our draft regulations and the consultation document that we published last week.
 However, this is a technical and fast-moving sector, so we will keep the operation of the relief under review to ensure that it is working as planned and that the regulations keep pace with the continuing technical advances and changes in the industry.
 Accordingly, it will remain important that we have the powers available to amend the operation of the relief scheme over time.
 The powers in the clauses will also allow the Secretary of State to determine the level of relief to be awarded.
 As I have said, the Government intend to allow telecoms operators 100% relief, but only for new fibre.
 That new fibre will of course form part of existing telecom networks with existing ratings assessments.

 Through the operation of this scheme, we intend to ensure that the relief is awarded only in respect of new fibre and not existing fibre.
 To achieve this, the powers in the clauses will allow us to set, by a formula contained in regulations, the correct level of relief for each property, reflecting the amount of their network that qualifies for the relief.
 This will be based on a certificate of the amount of rateable value that it appears to the valuation officer is attributable to the new fibre.
-The consultation document we published last week explains how, when taken together, the formula in the Bill and the formula in the draft regulations will deliver the correct level of relief for a property.
+The consultation document we published last week explains how, when taken together, the formula in the Bill and the formula in the draft regulations will deliver the correct relief for a property.

 As I have said, these provisions are mirrored in the first three clauses of the Bill.
 Sometimes the letters in the formula differ, but that is merely to conform to existing lettering in the sections into which the formula will be introduced.
 Hon.
 Members will have noticed that clause 1 includes a table referring to different subsections.
 In theory, there will be instances where a property could be eligible for the new fibre relief but also for another such as charitable relief, although we believe this to be extremely unlikely.
 However, for completeness, the table in clause 1 makes it clear which relief should apply.
 No such conflict can arise for unoccupied properties or properties on the central list, so the table appears only in clause 1.
 The rules we have adopted here are consistent with the existing hierarchy of reliefs in the business rates system.
 Charity relief will apply above all others, and then reliefs such as small business rate relief.
 The relief for new fibre will apply only where no other relief applies.